Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.foundation.v1.QueryFoundationMembersResponse"></a>
+<a name="lbm.foundation.v1.QueryMembersResponse"></a>

-### QueryFoundationMembersResponse
+### QueryMembersResponse
-QueryFoundationMembersResponse is the Query/FoundationMembersResponse response type.
+QueryMembersResponse is the Query/MembersResponse response type.

 | Field | Type | Label | Description |